 Q: What are the application deadlines?

 A: The deadline for freshman applying Early Action, which is non-binding, is December 1, and Regular Decision, which is also non-binding is March 1.
+The Nursing application deadline is December 1.
 Applications received after the March 1 deadline will be considered on a space-available basis.
 International students should note the June 1 application deadline for the fall semester and the November 1 application deadline for the spring semester.
-Students applying to our Full BSN program must have completed the application and submitted all supporting documents before December 1.
 Please note students applying for the Full BSN program must declare nursing as their major on the application and complete a nursing specific essay.

 Q: Does Monmouth accept the Common Application?